-Variations can differ from one another in a variety of ways.
+Variations can differ from each other.
 Size and color are common ways for apparel variations to differ.
 The ways in which variations differ are called dimensions.
-Parent variations relay that information with the following response elements:
+Parent variations show that information with the following response elements:

-The values encapsulated by these elements in the parent variation response specify the variation dimensions for the child variations, for example:
+The values returned by these elements in the parent variation response specify the variation dimensions for the child variations, such in as the following example:

 <VariationDimensions> <VariationDimension>ClothingSize</VariationDimension> <VariationDimension>Color</VariationDimension> </VariationDimensions>

-The following response snippet from one of the associated child variations shows that the dimensions specified in the parent variation are used as variation attributes in the child variation.
+The following example response from one of the associated child variations shows that the dimensions specified in the parent variation are used as variation attributes in the child variation.

 <Item> ... <VariationAttributes> <VariationAttribute> <Name>Color</Name> <Value>Grey<Value> </VariationAttribute> <VariationAttribute> <Name>ClothingSize</Name> <Value>29W x 30L</Value> </VariationAttribute> </VariationAttributes> </Item>